What is identity and access automation?

 Test before you commit

-Planning and deploying automation workflows
+Planning and deployment of automation workflows

 1. Define objectives and policies

-2. Mapping processes
+2. Map the processes

-3. Design the account provisioning workflow
+3. Designing the account provisioning workflow

 4. Test and refine workflows

-5. Deploy, monitor and train
+5. Deploy, monitor, and train

 An IAM solution can generate regular and detailed reports on access usage, permission changes, and detected anomalies.
-This makes it possible to quickly provide the necessary information to auditors without intensive manual work.
+This enables the provision of necessary information to auditors quickly, without intensive manual effort.

 In conclusion